Guar gum futures decline on muted export demand

-New Delhi, Apr 16 (PTI) Guar gum prices dropped by Rs 229 to Rs 9,091 per 5 quintal in futures trade Tuesday as traders cut bets on subdued physical sentiments amid lower export demand.
-At the National Commodity and Derivatives Exchange, guar gum for delivery in July slid by Rs 229, or 2.46 per cent, to Rs 9,091 per 5 quintal with an open interest of 10 lots.
-Similarly, the June-delivery contract shed Rs 215, or 2.34 per cent, to Rs 8,970 per 5 quintal with an open interest of 7,800 lots.
-Offloading of positions by investors at upper levels and pessimistic physical markets due to weak export demand from oil drilling industries dragged down guar gum prices in futures trade, marketmen said.
-PTI SHW RVKRVK
+New Delhi, Mar 12 (PTI) Guar gum prices dropped by Rs 57 to Rs 8,503 per quintal in futures trade Tuesday as traders cut the bets on subdued physical sentiments amid lower export demand.
+Sell-off of positions by investors at upper levels and pessimistic physical markets due to weak export demand for oil drilling industries dragged down guar gum prices in futures trade, marketmen said.
+At the National Commodity and Derivatives Exchange, guar gum for delivery in March slid by Rs 57, or 0.67 per cent, to Rs 8,503 per quintal with an open interest of 46,215 lots.
+Likewise, April-delivery contract shed Rs 76, or 0.87 per cent, to Rs 8,657 per quintal with an open interest of 66,325 lots.
+PTI ADI RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today